oseahumhen/customer-entertainer-decider/README.md

 # customer-entertainer-decider

 A console app used to determine customers to be entertained based on maximum allowed travel distance from a given destination latitude and longitude value.
+Name and user id of customers within allowed travel distance(default is 100km) will be outputted in an output.txt file.

 ## Installation Steps
 1. Install Python3.7 on your machine.